eliaspeteri/library/README.md

 ## Stack

-As per original specification, the UI is created with React, and the author chooses to specifically use this framework in combination with TypeScript.
+As per original specification, the UI is created with React through Next.js, and the author chooses to specifically use this framework in combination with TypeScript.
+Semantic UI React may be used for styling.
+Axios will be used to fetch data from the server.
 Backend will be provided by a combination of MongoDB, Node.js and Express.js.
 For article 7 of specifications, Concurrently shall be used in order to launch both backend and frontend into a single terminal.

 ## Installation